swapplicant/hrquestions/README.md

 ```
 The code should be documented enough so the applicants can know what they're supposed to do

+### Requirements
+- Front-end:
+  - create an angular pagination **reusable** component/directive
+    - choose number of items per page (10/20(default)/30/all)
+    - navigate to previous, next, first, last (buttons)
+    - navigate to an arbitrary page (number input)
+    - display current page number, number of pages and total number of items
+    - placeholders for the aforementioned elements and more detailed information can be found at `app/templates/pagination.html`
+  - modify the todo list component to use the pagination component correctly
+    - interacting with the pagination component need to change list page (e.g. choosing page 3 should fetch the todo items in that range, etc)
+    - allow sorting by object property when clicking the table headers
+      - go to first page but maintain selected page size
+      - toggle sorting order for subsequent clicks
+      - sort only a property at a time
+      - more information can be found at `app/templates/todo.list.paginated.html`
+- Back-end:
+  - implement the api required (client-to-server contract, service-layer dtos, method signatures, etc) for the pagination to work

 ### Nothing is true.
 Everything is permitted
 The applicants are allowed to use third-party libraries, change the structure of the application, modify the entire codebase as they see fit and add external open-source tooling.
 Just beware of time restrictions.
 Feel free to use the internet for research as well.